Product

 It’s easy to focus on MRR as the key revenue number for your business.
 But ARPU allows you to dig deeper into where your MRR comes from.

-ARPU also gives you insights into the long term viability of your company, and your ability to scale.
+ARPU also gives you insights into your company's long-term viability and ability to scale.

-For instance, with an ARPU of $5, it’s going to be very difficult to scale because you’re dependent on having a large volume of customers.
-And the more customers you have, the more resources you need to put towards support and engineering.
-It can be tricky to make that profitable.
+For instance, with an ARPU of $5, scaling will be difficult because you depend on many customers.
+The more customers you have, the more resources you need to put towards support and engineering, and it can be tricky to make that profitable.

 Lastly, ARPU helps you break free from the mindset that you need more customers to grow.
-When you start thinking in terms of ARPU instead of just MRR and total number of customers, you’ll realize there are other ways to grow revenue like upsells and pricing changes.
+When you start thinking about ARPU instead of just MRR and total number of customers, you’ll realize there are other ways to grow revenue, like upsells and pricing changes.

-Churn is the percentage of customers or revenue lost during a given period (usually monthly).
+Churn is the percentage of customers or revenue lost during a period (usually monthly).

 Most companies track two types of churn: